Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Inference Details

+\citet{Miller2018} noted that their collapsed Gibbs sampler for MFMMs was substantially improved by the addition of split-merge moves~\citep{Jain2007}, which also act directly on the partition.
+The closed-form partition probability function for the NSP (\Cref{thm:partition-prior}) enables split-merge moves as well.
+We find that split-merge moves combined with collapsed Gibbs updates are an effective combination for posterior sampling.

-The intensity of weights~$\gamma_\ell$ is proportional to the gamma density ~${\mathrm{Ga}(\gamma_\ell \mid \alpha, \beta)}$, and these hyperparameters affect the mixing time of the Gibbs sampler.
-Intuitively, if there is little probability of low-weight latent events, the sampler is unlikely to create new latent events and is therefore slow to explore different partitions of observed events.
+Split-merge moves are especially important when the prior on weights,~$\gamma_\ell \sim {\mathrm{Ga}(\alpha, \beta)}$, places little mass of low-weight latent events.
+In that regime, the sampler is unlikely to create new latent events and is therefore slow to explore different partitions of observed events.
+Conversely, when a latent event is the parent of many data points, the sampler is unlikely to eliminate it, since the event must pass temporarily pass through a low-probability phase where it is the parent of only a few assigned data points.
 This problem is common to other nonparametric Bayesian mixture models as well \cite[e.g.]{Miller2018}.
-If, on the other hand, the variance of~$\mathrm{Ga}(\alpha, \beta)$ is large relative to the mean, then the probability of forming new clusters is non-negligible and the sampler tends to mix more effectively.
+If, on the other hand, the variance of~$\mathrm{Ga}(\alpha, \beta)$ is large relative to the mean, then the probability of forming new clusters or eliminating existing clusters is non-negligible and the sampler tends to mix more effectively.
 Unfortunately, this latter regime is also probably of lesser scientific interest, since the interesting latent events are typically large in amplitude.
-For example, in neuroscience settings, sequences of interest may involve many thousands of observed events, each potentially contributing a small number of spikes \cite{Buzsaki2018,Hahnloser2002}.
+For example, in neuroscience settings, sequences of interest may involve many thousands of observed events, each potentially contributing a small number of spikes~\cite{Buzsaki2018,Hahnloser2002}.

+Split-merge moves~\citep{Jain2007} are an effective means of addressing this issue.
+In a split move, we choose an existing cluster $\cC_k$ and propose to split it into two new clusters $\hat \cC_1, \hat \cC_2$ (such that $\hat \cC_1 \cup \hat \cC_2 = \cC_k$ and $\hat \cC_1 \cap \hat \cC_2 = \emptyset$).
+To choose $\hat \cC_1, \hat \cC_2$, we first randomly assign the elements of $\cC_k$ among the two clusters with equal probability, then run a few Gibbs updates restricted to the two clusters.
+In a merge move, we choose two existing clusters $\cC_k, \cC_{k'}$ and propose merging them into a single cluster $\hat \cC = \cC_k \cup \cC_{k'}$.
+In both moves, we accept the proposal with probability defined by the Metropolis-Hastings acceptance ratio.
+Like the collapsed Gibbs updates, split-merge moves operate directly on the posterior over partitions, marginalizing over the cluster locations and parameters.
+These moves thus require our derivation of the posterior over partitions and are a simple extension of the collapsed Gibbs updates.
+For algorithm psuedo-code, please refer to~\citet{Jain2007}.